NS2CDT/NS2Plus/README.md

     - Fixed that the team victory probability was displayed even if one team doesn't have any players yet.
     - Fixed that the observatory scoreboard link wasn’t using https.
 (Thanks Morrolan)
     - Reset the hive skill related server options.
 Server operators can re-enable them via sv_plus.

-- 7/4/2018
-    - Fixed a script error that could occur opening the ns2+options in-game
-    - Fixed that predict conflicted with the weapon slot mode of the alien ability select option.

 Server settings
 ===============